xbillowy/diff-surfel-tracing/README.md

 The installation is similar to the installation of [diff-gaussian-rasterization](https://github.com/graphdeco-inria/diff-gaussian-rasterization/tree/main) and [diff-surfel-rasterization](https://github.com/hbb1/diff-surfel-rasterization) except that the [NVIDIA OptiX SDK](https://developer.nvidia.com/designworks/optix/download) is required.

-Download the OptiX SDK from the [NVIDIA official website](https://developer.nvidia.com/designworks/optix/download), note that **OptiX 7.7.0** and **CUDA 11.8** is recommended, OptiX 7.1.0 and lower is not compatible due to API changes.
+Download the OptiX SDK from the [NVIDIA official website](https://developer.nvidia.com/designworks/optix/download).
+Note that **OptiX 7.7.0** and **CUDA 11.8** are recommended, OptiX 7.1.0 and lower are not compatible due to API changes.
 After installing the OptiX SDK, set the environment variable `OPTIX_HOME` to the download directory of the OptiX SDK to your `.zshrc` or `.bashrc` to expose related paths for compilation.

 ```bash
 # CUDA related configs, you may need to change the path according to your installation